MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/tutorial-private-forest.md

 ms.date: 09/03/2021
 ---

-# Tutorial: Create a private forest environment for Azure Stack HCI
+# Tutorial: Create a private forest lab environment with VMs

 > Applies to: Azure Stack HCI, versions 21H2 and 20H2